Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Yubari Region

-During our trip, we also visited the Yubari Region, which is known for its delicious melons.
-These melons are considered a delicacy and are popular throughout Japan.
-They are characterized by their sweet taste.
-Many farmsteads in the Yubari Region are dedicated to growing this special variety of melons.
-Unfortunately, we had bad weather, and it started to snow heavily.
-Therefore, we were unable to visit the local attraction of the bridge and the nearby Chidorigataki Waterfall.
-Nevertheless, it was interesting to explore this region by rental car.
+During our trip, we also visited the Yubari region, which is known for its delicious melons.
+These melons are considered a delicacy and are prized all over Japan.
+Their sweet taste sets them apart.
+Many farms in the Yubari region are dedicated to growing this special variety of melon.
+Unfortunately, we had bad luck with the weather and it started snowing heavily.
+That's why we couldn’t see the local attraction of the bridge or the Chidorigataki waterfall.
+Still, it was interesting to explore this region by rental car.

 The first snow came unexpectedly